Tools & Media

 Embed GIFs in Sketch: GIF.me plugin

-Stock photo & video
+Actually good stock photo & video

 This section wouldn't be complete without starting with Unsplash.
 Unless you live under a rock you know this is the world's best source of free stock photography.
+I think Unsplash+, their paid service, punches above a lot of other stock imagery sources, too.

 Death to the Stock Photo has great photography organized by shoot by various photographers.
 Subscribe to their free newsletter and get a monthly free drop in your inbox, and subscribe to their paid subscription to get much more, or pay ala carte per image.